calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-18-symmetric-key-cryptography-2.md

 ### Modules

 - **S-box**: a substitution module
-	- Usually for confusion
+	- Usually for confusion, also gives diffusion
-	- $m \times n$ lookup box is needed, since it should be invertible
+	- $m \times n$ lookup box is used for implementation
 - **P-box**: a permutation module
 	- Usually for diffusion
 	- Compared to the number of input bits,